Harald Link

 Harald Link (born 12 January 1955) is a Thai-German businessman, industrialist, and philanthropist.
 He is the chairman, CEO, and owner of B.Grimm of Bangkok, Thailand.
 As of 2020, his net worth is estimated to be US$3.3 billion.

-In 2020, Harald Link was ranked in Thailand and globally on the Forbes list of the world's billionaires.
+In 2025, Harald Link was ranked No. 23 in Thailand in the Forbes list of the world's billionaires.

 Early life and education

 Link was born in Basel, Switzerland, to Monika (Ruedt) and Dr. Gerhard Link, and grew up in Lübeck, Germany.
 In 1978, Link received an MBA from University of St. Gallen in Switzerland.
 In September 2016, Harald Link received an honorary doctorate in Business Administration from the Rajamangala University of Technology Thanyaburi.

 Career

 Link came to Bangkok, Thailand in 1978 to join his uncle in managing the family firm, B.Grimm, which had been acquired by his paternal grandfather Adolf Link in 1914.
 He has served as its chairman and chief executive officer since 1987.

 In July 2017, Link led the first IPO of a group company, listing the group's power unit B.Grimm Power PCL on the Stock Exchange of Thailand.
 The company is traded under the ticket symbol BGRIM.
 The company is considered a major regional player in renewable energy, with hydroelectric, solar and wind projects in the region.

 In June 2018, Link announced the construction of Southeast Asia's largest solar energy plant in Vietnam at a ceremony with Thailand Prime Minister General Prayut Chan-o-cha and Vietnamese Prime Minister Nguyen Xuan Phuc.

 Since 1998, Link is an independent board director of Siam Cement Group and True Corporation, and serves as the President of the South-east Asian Equestrian Federation.